 Show curb return profiles on a grid format.
-They must be included in the plans set if the required information cannot clearly be shown on the plan-profile sheet or intersection detail sheet, or if extreme grades are involved, rendering the standard curb return profiles (Design Standards, Index 303) inadequate.
+They must be included in the plans set if the required information cannot clearly be shown on the plan-profile sheet or intersection detail sheet, or if extreme grades are involved.

 Standard scale used should be 1" = 20' horizontally and 1" = 2' vertically.
 Other scales may be used provided all construction details are clearly and legibly shown.
 Identify each return profile and its PC and PT stations shown.
 Elevations should be shown at appropriate intervals and low and high spots must be identified by location and elevation.